LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 In 2018, a Japanese university with a diverse student body conducted a comprehensive survey.
 The following year, an ethically and regulatory approved study based on this research was published.

-The study found that international students face a higher risk of mental health difficulties compared to the general population.
+The study found that **international students face a higher risk of mental health difficulties compared to the general population**.
 Furthermore, the research identified that social connectedness (belonging to a social group) and acculturative stress (stress associated with adapting to a new culture) are significant predictors of depression. 🧠💔

 # 📝 2.
 Description

 To better understand this problem and find common trends, I used  SQL for exploring and analyzing data  📊.
-To make the analysis even more insightful, I also used RStudio. .
+To make the analysis even more insightful, I also used RStudio.
 But it doesn't stop there!
 I wanted to go a step further and find groups of students who may be more prone to mental health challenges.
 So, I employed a clever algorithm called K-means clustering using Python.
 It's like having a robot assistant that can categorize students based on their unique characteristics.🤖

 ## 🛢️ 2.1 Dataset

 The dataset includes the following variables:

 * inter_dom: Indicates the type of student, distinguishing between international and domestic students. 🌍🏠